HongqiangWei/L1-Skeleton/README.md

 ## Contributors
 +BibTex
 @ARTICLE{Huang2013,

-  title = {L1-Medial Skeleton of Point Cloud}, author = H. Huang and S. Wu and D. Cohen-Or and M. Gong and H. Zhang and G. Li and B.Chen}, journal = {ACM Transactions on Graphics}, volume = {32}, issue = {4}, pages = {65:1--65:8}, year = {2013}
+  title = {L1-Medial Skeleton of Point Cloud},

+  author = H. Huang and S. Wu and D. Cohen-Or and M. Gong and H. Zhang and G. Li and B.Chen},

+  journal = {ACM Transactions on Graphics},

+  volume = {32},

+  issue = {4},

+  pages = {65:1--65:8},

+  year = {2013}

 }
-+Original code from

-A short snippet describing the license (MIT, Apache, etc.)